the-chef0/EcuityGlasses/README.md

 1. An instance of `EcuitySensoryAdapter` gets initialized in `HelloArRenderer`, defining the number of rows and columns of vibration motors we are using.
 2. `EcuitySensoryAdapter` creates its own, local instance of `EcuityDepthProcessor`
 3. Once a depth image is obtained, we call `attach` on the instance of `EcuitySensoryAdapter`
     4. `attach` calls `attachDepthImage`
     5. `attach` calls `computeKernelCover`, defining the kernel dimensions (hardcoded)
     6. `computeKernelCover` loops over the depth image in kernel-sized chunks
     7. `computeKernelCover` calls `applyKernel` on each chunk - applies a function (in this case a median but it's flexible) to all depth values in that chunk and returns the result `M`
 8. `computeKernelCover` calls `writeToKernelCover` to write `M` to all pixels that were covered by the kernel
 9. `computeKernelCover` returns a `kernelCover`
-10.
+10. `attach` calls `computeSegmentation` on both rows and columns to divide the `kernelCover` into a grid corresponding to the layout of the vibration motors
+11. `attach` calls `hapticFrequencies`
+12. `hapticFrequencies`